Mebdix/MyPersonalWebsite/content/shiny/internal-project/index.md

 url_video: ""
 ---

->  "If one had but a single glance to give the world, one should gaze on Istanbul."
+>  <center> "If one had but a single glance to give the world, one should gaze on Istanbul." </center>
 >
 > <center> Alphonse de Lamartine </center>

+> "Life can’t be all that bad, I’d think from time to time.
+Whatever happens, I can always take a long walk along the Bosphorus."

 And speaking of Istanbul, it would be unfair not to mention **The Bastard Of Istanbul** from _Elif Şafak_.